iterative/dvc.org/content/docs/start/data-pipelines.md

 DVC pipelines (`dvc.yaml` file, `dvc run`, and `dvc repro` commands) solve a few important problems:

-- _Automation_ - run a sequence of steps in a "smart" way to make iterating on your project faster.
+- _Automation_ - run a sequence of steps in a "smart" way that makes iterating on your project faster.
 DVC caches "runs" and results in stages and automatically determines which parts of a project need to be run to avoid unnecessary re-runs.